List of solar telescopes

-This is a list of solar telescopes built in various countries around the world.
-A solar telescope is a specialized telescope that is used to observe the Sun.
+Ground-based solar telescopes are specialized telescopes used to observe the Sun from Earth's surface.

-This list contains ground-based professional observatory telescopes at optical wavelengths in chronological order.
 Solar telescopes often have multiple focal lengths, and use a various combination of mirrors such as coelostats, lenses, and tubes for instruments including spectrographs, cameras, or coronagraphs.
 There are many types of instruments that have been designed to observe Earth's Sun, for example, in the 20th century solar towers were common.

 Ground telescopes

 Optical telescopes

 Telescopes for the Sun have existed for hundreds of years, this list is not complete and only goes back to 1900.